Akshay-Nagle/learn-graphql/tutorials/frontend/nextjs/tutorial-site/content/auth0-setup.md

 ![Create Auth0 API](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/auth0-api-create.png)

 Now in the pop-up that appears, give the name of the API and the identifier.
-We can technically give any value.
+We can technically provide any value.

-Let's say the name is `hasura` and the identifier is `https://hasura.io/learn`.
+Let's say the name is `hasura`, and the identifier is `https://hasura.io/learn`.

 ![Auth0 API](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/auth0-api-audience.png)